Jackson-io/Jackson-Liquidity-Pool/README.md

 This repository is intended for internal use and serves as a reference for the upcoming security audit of the JLP smart contracts.
-Below, you’ll find essential information about the project, its architecture, and how to navigate the codebase.